 The main goal of using these tools is to improve productivity and cut costs.
 By decreasing operating expenses, there’s no need to raise prices to maintain profit margins.
 It enables the company to go even further, passing on the savings to customers.
 “We’ll sell our products in smaller packaging sizes or at a lower price point.
 This increases our competitive advantage, attracts new customers, and boosts sales.”

 Four Ways to Build a Recession-Resilient Supply Chain

-A few years ago, building a recession-resilient supply chain meant staying informed and on top of risk management.
+A few years ago, building a recession-resilient supply chain and B2B 3PL partner network meant staying informed and on top of risk management.
 Today we know that supply chain resilience involves much more

 Today’s businesses must closely monitor the competitive climate, prepare for numerous scenarios, quickly pivot under stress, and capture new opportunities.
 Business leaders need data to make informed decisions quickly to avoid problems, minimize negative impacts, or identify and capitalize on opportunities.
 That’s impossible to do with legacy processes, outdated technology, and especially traditional supply chain practices.

 Outdated technology, legacy processes, and traditional supply chain models create a drag on resilience.
 Modern supply chains get resilience from digital technologies such as cloud solutions, integration, automation, and digital commerce.

 1. Cloud technologies